 Liability of owners and occupiers of land

 According to this statute, it is the duty of any owner or occupant of land to make their property and its access safe to avoid liability in the event of an injury to anybody who visits their property for any lawful reason.
 This is the case whether or not they were explicitly or implicitly invited.

 Under this law, those who own or keep a “vicious or dangerous animal” in the state of Georgia can be held accountable if the animal injures someone.
 If an animal is required to be on a leash, then the law considers it “vicious.”

 This law states that no matter the monetary value a jury puts on a person’s life, the loss of an arm, the capacity to see, or any other severe injury, a jury must decrease the award to an arbitrary limit set by the Legislature.
 In other words, this Georgia statute steps in to limit how much the plaintiff can receive even if the jury finds the defense responsible for malpractice and awards damages.

 Augusta Personal Injury Lawyers that Care

 Lamar Law Office has recovered more than $6,000,000 in compensation and recovery for our clients.
 We strive to promote excellence while maintaining our integrity and ethical practices.
 This is apparent by our perfect 5 star reputation on Google.
-Our committment to ensuring that our clients are satisfied with our customer service has earned us this reputation.
+Our commitment to ensuring that our clients are satisfied with our customer service has earned us this reputation.
 We are here to stand with you 100% of the case, whether we settle your case for what you deserve or need to go to trial.
-We provide contigency legal representation, meaning we only get paid for our legal services when our client receives their compensation.*
+We provide contingency legal representation, meaning we only get paid for our legal services when our client receives their compensation.*